 The trouble with synthetic fabrics is that they are difficult to dye.
 Manufacturers make and use synthetic dyes for these fibers.
 Synthetic dyes are stable even during high temperatures and light.
 However, they are toxic and pollute the water system and the soil.

-With these environmental issues, it is important to invest in yoga clothes that are made sustainably, eco-friendly, and comfortable.
+With these environmental issues, investing in yoga clothes that are made sustainably, eco-friendly, and comfortable is important.

 There are lots of eco-friendly materials used in making yoga clothes sustainably.
 Also, eco-friendly yoga clothes brands use sustainable practices and also have certifications to prove it.